vishvAsa/kalpAntaram/kANe/v4/1_pAtaka_prAyashchitta_karmavipAka/05_Names_of_All_prAyashchittas.md

 [Vol.

-drinking surā and a südra drinking pañcagavya both went to hell (Mahāraurava, according to Visnu), yet Devala (verse 61) and Parāśara XI.
+drinking surā and a sūdra drinking pañcagavya both went to hell (Mahāraurava, according to Visnu), yet Devala (verse 61) and Parāśara XI.
 3 and 27 and medieval works like the Pr.
 M. (p.
 13) and Sūdrakamalakara (p.
 42 ) allowed śūdras to take pañcagavya without Vedic mantras.
 And women of all varpas, being treated like śūdras for certain purposes, were also allowed optionally to do the same.

 PATRAKRCCHRA-Vide Parna-kūrca below.